Sharing and embedding

 Import own texture

 You can import your own texture maps for each of the properties.

-1 and from the link
+1 and from link

-You can adjust the texture with hue, saturation, brightness and contrast.
+You can adjust the texture with hue, saturation, brightness, and contrast.

 Under the transformation menu, you can set tiling, offset, rotation and resolution.

 Advanced Materials Settings

 In advanced material settings are properties such as subsurface, refraction, clearcoat, thinfilm and reflectivity, ambient occlusion, lightmap, double sided.